The Best Cuts of Raw Meat for Your Cat: A Nutritional Breakdown

 • CoQ10: 0.5mg

-BJ's Raw Beef Heart is a great supplement to your cat’s regular meals, providing a boost of essential nutrients in every bite.
-Its rich taurine content makes it an indispensable part of a balanced raw meat for cats diet.
+BJ's Raw Beef Heart is a great addition to your cat’s meals, packed with essential nutrients in every bite.
+Taurine rich, it’s a must have in a raw meat for cats diet.

 4. Combining Cuts for a Balanced Diet